GDS System Top Reasons Why It is Important to the Travel Industry thumbnail picture

 A channel management platform aids in the transmission of real-time information from the hotel's property management system to the distribution system, ensuring that travel agencies have the most up-to-date information on room prices and availability.

-Features of Global DIstribution System (secondary keyword)
+Features of Global Distribution System

 • The most recent and technically proficient automated products.